 The company is strongly committed to direct and operate its business by adhering to International standard.
-The company’s Board of Directors used practice guideline Corporate Governance Self Assessment improved to Good Corporate Governance issued by the Stock Exchange of Thailand (“SET”) to the company’s efficient and transparent management system inclusive to strongly respect shareholder’s right and has equal treatment towards shareholders providing accurate and sufficient of significant information, in 2017 the Board of Director has considered and reviewed the CG Code to suitable to the company’s for the best benefits of shareholders.
-In the last year, the company has implemented and maintained good corporate governance practice and complies with those five categories.
+The company’s Board of Directors used practice guideline Corporate Governance Self Assessment improved to Good Corporate Governance issued by the Stock Exchange of Thailand (“SET”) to the company’s efficient and transparent management system inclusive to strongly respect shareholder’s right and has equal treatment towards shareholders providing accurate and sufficient of significant information, in 2020 the Board of Director has considered and reviewed the CG Code to suitable to the company at least once a year.
+The company has implemented and maintained good corporate governance practice and complies with those five categories.
 Details are as follow;

 1. Right of shareholders